 About the trend:

 Dua Lipa, Chloë Sevigny, and Hailey Bieber have all been caught donning the style, spearheaded by the likes of Prada Buckle and Miu Miu's Aventure.
-Belted bags are already trending now, in 2025, but we're predicting the style will carry through till 2026 with force.
+Belted bags have already been trending in 2025, but we're predicting the style will carry through till the end of 2026 with force.
 Brands are showing no signs of slowing down on iterations of belted and buckled handbags, so we think we'll be getting plenty more innovations and riffs on the style.
-If you're looking for something a little more minimalist, we'd send you toward brands like Toteme for something sleek, but if you're looking for chunky buckle vibes, Korean brand Osoi and Australian brand St Agni have iterations we love.
+If you're looking for something a little more minimalist, we'd send you toward brands like Toteme or Tod's – but if you're looking for chunky buckle vibes, Korean brand Osoi and cult label Diesel have iterations we love.

 What to look for: